-The term 'Pension' is included in the Investments edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Pension' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A pension refers to a type of defined benefit plan.
 In such a plan, workers receive precisely what their employing company promised them.
 This would be a pre-determined and -defined monthly monetary benefit.
 With pensions, workers must first attain certain preset qualifications.
 This might include number of years working with the company.
 At such a time when the various conditions are met, the individual employee is said to be vested, or eligible to obtain the arranged pension benefits after he or she officially retires.

 It is the employers who functionally manage the pensions on behalf of their current and past employees.
 Employees do not have the right to select any funds or investments within the pension funds.
 The amount payable to the employee in question comes from how many years the worker served the company and the final few years of average payroll amount.
 This means the more years that individuals work at a company, the greater amount they will obtain in retirement monthly benefits.

 At retirement, the monthly benefit does not come from current revenues or turnover of the company.
 Instead, checks come from the pension fund into which the firm paid years ago.
 This is the reason that firms which offer pensions to their employees have to first set up and then routinely make contributions to the pension fund so that it will be capable of covering the retirees’ promised monthly benefits.